 Can you freeze cabbage?

-Yes, you can freeze cabbage.
-It’s best to blanch it before freezing to preserve its texture and flavor.
-Allow it to cool, then pack it tightly in freezer bags.
+You sure can freeze it.
+Blanch it first so it keeps its texture and taste, cool it then pack it in freezer bags.

 Is cabbage good for weight loss?

-Cabbage is low in calories and high in fiber, which can help you feel full longer and support weight loss efforts.
-It’s a great addition to a balanced diet.
+Yes, it's low in calories and high in fiber, so it can help you feel full and support your weight loss.

 Conclusion